 Are you considering filing an allergen breast implant lawsuit?
 FDA released a statement on July 24, 2019, and in this statement, it requested Allergan, the global pharmaceutical company, to recall its textured breast implants.
 In the last 6 years, many cases have surfaced that link the textured breast implants (Allergan BIOCELL) to anaplastic large cell lymphoma (BIA-ALCL) associated with breast implants.
 It’s a type of Non-Hodgkin’s lymphoma cancer.
 You might be eligible for a breast implant lawsuit in case you have received some types of breast implants made by the company.

-Rueb Stoller Daniel is the law firm that is representing women who have been diagnosed with ALCL after receiving the textured breast implants made by the company.
+Dalimonte Rueb Stoller is the law firm that is representing women who have been diagnosed with ALCL after receiving the textured breast implants made by the company.
 Give us a call now for a free consultation with one of our skilled mass tort attorneys.

 What are Textured Breast Implants?